-The original TCCC Guidelines were published in Military Medicine in 1996.1 The comprehensive review of the current TCCC guidelines presented here took place roughly 20 years after the original publication.
-During that period, the US military has been engaged in two significant wars involving many thousands of casualties.
-The lessons learned and best practices recorded during these conflicts have been significant.^{2,3}
+The original TCCC Guidelines were published in Military Medicine in 1996 (Butler 1996).
+The comprehensive review of the current TCCC guidelines presented here took place roughly 20 years after the original publication.
+During that period, the U.S. military has been engaged in two significant wars involving many thousands of casualties.
+The lessons learned and best practices recorded during these conflicts have been significant (Butler 2012-Decade, Kotwal 2013 saving lives).

-Since they first appeared, the TCCC Guidelines have been updated numerous times by the CoTCCC to incorporate new evidence in prehospital trauma care, lessons learned in Iraq and Afghanistan, and new trauma care technology.^{5-9} The methodology used by the CoTCCC to develop and vote on these proposed changes has been described elsewhere.10
+Since they first appeared, the TCCC Guidelines have been updated numerous times by the CoTCCC to incorporate new evidence in prehospital trauma care, lessons learned in Iraq and Afghanistan, and new trauma care technology.
+(Salamone 2007, Butler 2011, Butler 2014) The methodology used by the CoTCCC to develop and vote on these proposed changes has been described elsewhere.
+(Butler 2015 Combat Medic Aid Bag 2025)

 Heretofore, each change to the TCCC Guidelines resulted from an assessment of a specific clinical intervention.
-Before inclusion in the Guidelines, the evidence for the particular medication or equipment item being considered was carefully reviewed and debated.
-For example, when new hemostatic dressings, junctional tourniquets, and XSTAT (RevMedx, http://www.revmedx.com/) were introduced, each item was carefully evaluated, and when the decision was made to recommend it, the hemorrhage control section of the TCCC Guidelines was updated.11-13 As a result of this focused approach, some sections of the TCCC Guidelines have gone without updating for long periods.
+Prior to inclusion in the Guidelines, the evidence for the particular medication or equipment item being considered was carefully reviewed and debated.
+For example, when new hemostatic dressings, junctional tourniquets, and XStat were introduced, each item was carefully evaluated, and when the decision was made to recommend it, the hemorrhage control section of the TCCC Guidelines was updated (Kotwal 2013, Bennett 2014, Sims 2016).
+As a result of this focused approach, some sections of the TCCC Guidelines have gone without updating for long periods.
 To address this issue, the authors of this proposal paper reviewed the Guidelines carefully, making recommendations for change wherever needed.

-Methodology for This Change Proposal
+Methodology for this Change Proposal

-The authors proposed changes throughout the 160603 version of the TCCC Guidelines for Medical Personnel for items that met one or more of the following criteria:
+The authors proposed changes throughout the 160603 version of the Tactical Combat Casualty Care (TCCC) Guidelines for Medical Personnel for items that met one or more of the following criteria:

-- (1) The change was largely tactical rather than medical.
+1) The change was largely tactical rather than medical in nature.

 The authors felt it important to emphasize tactical casualty management in TCCC training.
-Tactical maneuver, including casualty management, is covered extensively in doctrine and nonmedical training.
-Inclusion of items of tactical standard operating procedure applicable to casualty management in the Guidelines provides a situational context for casualty scenarios. - (2) The change was a minor modification to the language of an existing TCCC Guideline.
-In numerous places throughout the Guidelines, the authors recommended changes in wording to add clarity without changing the underlying recommendation for what to do and how to do it. - (3) The change, though clinical, was straightforward and noncontentious.
-Changes with clinical impact were included if the authors felt the change was likely to be readily accepted by the CoTCCC. - (4) Potential changes identified during this process that were deemed to require more extensive assessment by the CoTCCC (eliminating the second dose of TXA, for example) were excluded from this proposal.
-The CoTCCC will address these as individual proposals, following its usual focused approach.
+Tactical maneuver, including casualty management, is covered extensively in doctrine and non-medical training.
+Inclusion of items of tactical standard operating procedure applicable to casualty management in the Guidelines provides a situational context for casualty scenarios.

+2) The change was a minor modification to the language of an existing TCCC Guideline.

+In numerous places throughout the Guidelines, the authors recommended changes in wording to add clarity without changing the underlying recommendation for what to do and how to do it.

+3) The change, though clinical, was straightforward and non-contentious.

+Changes with clinical impact were included if the authors felt the change was likely to be readily accepted by the CoTCCC.

+Potential changes identified during this process that were deemed to require more extensive assessment by the CoTCCC (eliminating the second dose of TXA, for example) were excluded from this proposal.
+The CoTCCC will be address these as individual proposals following its usual focused approach.